Shadowdrums/SIG/README.md

 This document provides an overview of the signals (SIGs) available in Unix-like operating systems.
 Signals are used for inter-process communication, allowing processes to be notified of various events.

+## Summary of Signals (SIGs)

+**Signals (SIGs)** in Unix-like operating systems are a form of inter-process communication that allows the operating system or another process to notify a running process of certain events.
+These events can include interrupts from the keyboard, illegal operations, or requests to terminate the process.
+Each signal has a specific purpose and is identified by a name (e.g., `SIGINT`) and a corresponding number.

+Signals can be used to control processes, handle unexpected events, and perform cleanup tasks.
+Some signals can be caught and handled by the process using signal handlers, while others, like `SIGKILL`, cannot be caught or ignored and will immediately terminate the process.

+## List of Common Signals

 ## List of Common Signals

 ### 1. SIGHUP (1)